Steven Soderbergh: 1998–2008: reemergence and Ocean's trilogy

 Soderbergh's reemergence began in 1998 with Out of Sight, a stylized adaptation of an Elmore Leonard novel, written by Scott Frank and starring George Clooney and Jennifer Lopez.
 The film was widely praised, though only a moderate box-office success.
 The critical reception of the movie began a multi-movie artistic partnership between Clooney and Soderbergh.
+Clooney and Soderbergh next teamed for the latter to start its first production company, Section Eight Productions, a refurbishment of the old Maysville Pictures office, at Warner Bros.
+Pictures, although Clooney worked for the Maysville office and Soderbergh worked for the New York office.
 Soderbergh followed up on the success of Out of Sight by making another crime caper, The Limey (1999), from a screenplay by Lem Dobbs and starring actors Terence Stamp and Peter Fonda.
 The film was well-received and established him within the cinematic niche of thriller and heist films.
 He ventured into his first biographical film since Kafka in 2000 when he directed Erin Brockovich, written by Susannah Grant and starring Julia Roberts in her Oscar-winning role as a single mother taking on industry in a civil action.
 In late 2000, Soderbergh released Traffic, a social drama written by Stephen Gaghan and featuring an ensemble cast.
 Time compared him to a baseball player hitting home runs with Erin Brockovich and Traffic.
 Both films would be nominated at the 2001 Academy Awards, making him the first director to have been nominated in the same year for Best Director for two different films since Michael Curtiz in 1938.
 He was awarded the Academy Award for Best Director for Traffic and received best director nominations at the year's Golden Globe and the Directors Guild of America Awards.

 Soderbergh supported director Christopher Nolan (pictured) in his transition from independent to studio filmmaking.